 Figures from a joint report by Rights of Women, Women's Aid Federation England and Welsh Women's Aid published in December 2014 show that since April 2014, 40% of women have not been able to produce the required evidence for legal aid, while 60% of women chose not to prosecute their abuser as a result of not being able to access legal aid.

 Judges who heard the case have indicated that they will make their decision on the hearing in early 2015 - a decision which could cause more headaches for the government if the judges again rule that these changes were unlawful or unnecessarily restrictive.

-Here at Fonseca and Partners, we have frequently reported on the issues surrounding legal aid as it directly impacts on us and our clients, and we will continue to keep you updated with the latest news regarding legal aid on our blog.
+Here at Fonseca Law, we have frequently reported on the issues surrounding legal aid as it directly impacts on us and our clients, and we will continue to keep you updated with the latest news regarding legal aid on our blog.
 If you need to make a personal injury claim, please contact us either by filling out our online claim form, calling 0800 156 0770 or emailing us at firstname.lastname@example.org.